mr-sven/x3d-rfm-esp32/X3D-Message-Log.md

 req: 26 FF ** 02 0C ****** 85 859800 #### qqqq 04 0000 0000 1FFF 0000 0000 E0 000001FFFFFF1CDE
 ```

-## Type 2 messages send from Thermostate
+## Type 2 messages send from Thermostat

 Register one new device.
 The new device puts a random value in first response marked with `r`.
 This value is used in the second request.
 ```